xwhzz/tilelang/docs/compiler_internals/inject_fence_proxy.md

 ## Why Fences Are Needed

 Hopper separates memory instructions into generic and asynchronous proxy paths.
 When an asynchronous instruction (for example, `cp.async` or `tma.load`) issues after generic traffic (like `ldmatrix` or plain buffer stores), the hardware requires a `fence.proxy.async` to guarantee ordering.
-Missing fences can lead to race conditions or undefined behaviour.
+Missing fences can lead to race conditions or undefined behavior.

 ## What the Pass Does